Some Advises To Start An Antique Collection

 A university graduate in retail management in London, Jamie retuned to Hong Kong, intending to pursue a career in the more glamorous industry of fashion.
 Encouraged by her father to work for the family business, she started to learn Chinese antiques, and step by step, she mastered the Chinese antique trade.

 An extremely rare coral red ground famille verte bowl, Kangxi mark and of the period (Qing Dynasty, Kangxi period A.D.
 1662-1722)

-- Find a dealer you trust, and establish a relationship.
+Find a dealer you can trust and establish a relationship.

-- If you establish a trusting relationship with a buyer, they can assist you with all of the above and custom pick pieces for you.
-This also eliminates the possibility of buying a fake, as experts weed out inauthentic pieces.
+If you established a good and trusting relationship with a dealer, he can assist you with some of the above and give you advise and guidance on what to purchase.
+This also eliminates the possibility of buying fake pieces.

 Orientique is a participating antique gallery in the second edition of Asia Week Hong Kong this year.

 Orientique, Shop M4, Mezzanine Floor, Mandarin Oriental Hotel, 5 Connaught Road, Central, +852 2526 5889, www.orientique.com